fnbudiman/fnbudiman.github.io/index.md

 ## Bio

-I'm a lecturer in <a href="https://ee.uii.ac.id/" target="_blank">electrical engineering</a> at <a href="https://www.uii.ac.id/" target="_blank">Universitas Islam Indonesia</a>, but currently doing PhD at <a href="https://www.kau.edu.sa/home_ENGLISH.aspx" target="_blank">King Abdulaziz University</a>.
+I'm a lecturer in <a href="https://ee.uii.ac.id/" target="_blank">electrical engineering</a> at <a href="https://www.uii.ac.id/" target="_blank">Universitas Islam Indonesia</a>, but currently in the completion of my PhD at <a href="https://www.kau.edu.sa/home_ENGLISH.aspx" target="_blank">King Abdulaziz University</a>.
 Yes, I officially have two "homes" now.

-As part of my PhD, I'm working on the stochastic scheduling of microgrid.
-Microgrid operation is subject to high-degree uncertainties produced by different sources, due to which deterministic optimization is unrealistic.
+I'm working in the area of stochastic scheduling of a grid-connected microgrid.
+Microgrid operation is subject to high-degree uncertainties produced by different sources, due to which deterministic optimization is insufficient.
 This motivates me to seek an optimal framework of stochastic optimization deployment.

 ## Education
 * Ph.D in Electrical Engineering, <a href="https://www.kau.edu.sa/home_ENGLISH.aspx">King Abdulaziz University</a>, 2020-now